dmitrycello/yaglpp/docs/USAGE.md

 ```

 ### 5. Set the application project properties
 The application project may be used in one of the four (4) platform configurations.
-The _Debug x64_ and _Debug Win32_ applications work with the output console window, where as the _Release x64_ and _Release Win32_ applications have no console window.
+The _Debug x64_ and _Debug Win32_ applications work with the output console window (Console Application), where as the _Release x64_ and _Release Win32_ applications have no console window (Window Application).
 The Debug platform configuration is using _NODEFAULTLIB_ linker option, to remove the [Linker Tools Warning LNK4098](https://learn.microsoft.com/en-us/cpp/error-messages/tool-errors/linker-tools-warning-lnk4098?view=msvc-170), appearing since only the _Release_ version of external libraries is being used, where as the Release platform configuration requires to set the [entry point](https://learn.microsoft.com/en-us/cpp/build/reference/entry-entry-point-symbol).
 Right-click application project name bar and press **`Proprties (Alt+Enter)`**:

 ![10-project-properties-1](10-project-properties-1b.png)